Fazio pens Roma extension

 "Federico will be a mentor for our defence and for our lads."

-Roma opens its Serie A campaign at home to Genoa on Monday (AEST) following a busy close season under new head coach Paulo Fonseca.
+Roma open their Serie A campaign at home to Genoa on Sunday following a busy close season under new head coach Paulo Fonseca.

 Pau Lopez, Bryan Cristante and Amadou Diawara are among those in line to make their competitive debuts.